annieycchiu/sf311-airflow-kafka-etl-pipeline/README.md

 ### Airflow

+By leveraging Airflow DAGs, I retrieved data in batches daily to prevent potential API denial resulting from high-frequency requests and to accommodate the inconsistent database updates from the original data source.
+Once obtained from the source, the data wa

+s published to Kafka topic by the producer and then consumed by the consumer in real-time to the database.

+Two DAGs are implemented:

+* DAG 1 - Fetch data from Socrata API, preprocess data to extract necessary information, and produce data to Confluent Kafka topic
+* DAG 2 - Consume data from Confluent Kafka topic and upsert into PostgreSQL database

 ![Alt text](./assets/images/airflow_1.png)

 ![Alt text](./assets/images/airflow_2.png)

 ### Kafka

+I set up a Confluent Kafka topic as a designated channel where producers publish messages of 311 request data, and consumers subscribe to receive it, thereby decoupling producers from consumers.
+This setup facilitates real-time data processing in parallel.
+Additionally, I serialized the messages using the Avro serializer and register the schema in the schema registry to enhance message delivery efficiency.

 ![Alt text](./assets/images/kafka.png)

 ### PostgreSQL DB

+I configured a PostgreSQL database using the pgAdmin tool to store the data consumed from the Confluent Kafka topic.
+This stored data was then utilized for downstream analysis, modeling, and visualizations.

 ![Alt text](./assets/images/postgresql_db.png)

 ### Streamlit/ Plotly/ Folium

+I implemented a Streamlit application for real-time data visualization.
+Users can interact with different types of charts, such as a map, bar plot, pie plot, multi-line plot, and various metrics, by providing their inputs.
+Additionally, the application calls a model served by FastAPI to perform real-time predictions.

 ![Alt text](./assets/images/streamlit.png)